dreamportdev/Osdev-Notes/04_Memory_Management/04_Virtual_Memory_Manager.md

 ### Example 1: Allocating A Temporary Buffer

-Traditionally you would use `malloc()` or a variable-length array for something like this.
-However we don't have a heap yet (see the next chapter), and allocating from the VMM directly like this gives us a few guaren'tees we might want, like the memory always being page-aligned.
+Traditionally `malloc()` or a variable-length array for something like this should be used.
+However there isn't a heap yet (see the next chapter), and allocating from the VMM directly like this gives few guarentees, we might want, like the memory always being page-aligned.

 ```c
 void* buffer = vmm_alloc(buffer_length, VM_FLAG_WRITE, NULL);